Hey there!

 I’m Michelle, a Minneapolis-based type designer, lettering artist, and educator.

-My work is currently focused on custom type, fonts, and vector lettering projects for clients in a variety of industries.
+I make decorative type, custom fonts, and vector lettering for clients in a variety of industries.
 Recent clients include The State of Minnesota, Anthropologie, Trader Joes, The Bookish Box, and Shapco Printing.

-If you are a studio, agency, or brand and need a hand with custom type or logos, fonts, or lettering, get in touch!
+If you are a studio, agency, or brand and need a hand with custom type, logos, fonts, or lettering, get in touch!

 Teaching

-Botanical Type in Illustrator Botanical-themed decorative techniques for vector type in Illustrator
+Botanical Type in Illustrator 3 session workshop featuring decorative techniques for vector type in Illustrator;

 I usually post about classes on Instagram and LinkedIn.
 Follow me there to be notified about open or new class offerings.